 What does a physiotherapist do?

-In general, physiotherapy deals with trauma and rehabilitation, post-operative rehabilitation, post-mortem problems, nerve pain and nerve damage, recurrent pain and tension, improving athletic performance, preventing disabilities, and controlling physical fitness.
+In general, physiotherapy deals with trauma and rehabilitation, post-operative rehabilitation, nerve pain and nerve damage, recurrent pain and tension, improving athletic performance, preventing disabilities, and assessing physical fitness.

 Further explanations for seeking physical therapy:

-Common worries - Muscle tension, back pain, neck pain, radiating pain in the arms or legs, before / after a long flight, starting a new sport
+Common worries - Muscle tension, back pain, neck pain, radiating pain in the arms or legs, before / after a long flight, starting a new sport, posture related issues

 Athletes - Overload injuries (Achilles tendon, knee pain, shoulder pain), trauma, ankle twist, knee trauma, shoulder trauma, wrist trauma, constant pain during training, performance optimization, recovery

-Office workers - tension in the back, tension in the middle of the back, death of the hands, buttock pain, back pain, neck pain, elbow pain, carpal tunnel syndrome (in the field)
+Office workers - tension in the back, tension in the middle of the back, numbness of hands, buttock pain, back pain, neck pain, elbow pain, carpal tunnel syndrome

 On the doctor's recommendation - pre- or post-operative, trauma that does not require surgery, pain for which medication does not help, chronic pain